Out of all the rewards programs that banks offer on credit cards, this is hands down the simplest one to understand.

 Pros & Cons of Cash Back Credit Cards

-As we look at Cashback credit cards, we found a lot of small differences between the cards and these small differences can be the difference between receiving $360 cash back or receiving $840 cash back per year (based on $2,000 monthly spend).
+As we look at Cashback credit cards, we found a lot of small differences between the cards, and these small differences can be the difference between receiving $360 cashback or receiving $840 cashback per year (based on $2,000 monthly spend).

 So what’s the difference?
-It’s pretty simple, there are 3 main things we look at; 1) What you spend your money on and; 2) How much effort you want to put in to maximizing the rewards; 3) Where your credit profile ranks.
+It’s pretty simple, there are 3 main things we look at; 1) What you spend your money on and; 2) How much effort you want to put into maximizing the rewards; 3) Where your credit profile ranks.

 If you are like me, you won’t mind having more than 1 card in your wallet to maximize specific category bonus rewards, more about this later.
-But if you want to keep it simple and just have 1 card, then either a flat rate cash back card or 1 card that suits your spending behavior for you are the best.
+But if you want to keep it simple and just have 1 card, then either a flat-rate cash-back card or 1 card that suits your spending behavior for you are the best.
 I’ll break it down below to make it easy for you to decide which suits you best

 Now for the Pros:

-One thing I personally love is that with this cash back, if I just ignore it till the end of the year, I have a nice little savings account that I did nothing for.
+One thing I personally love is that with this cashback, if I just ignore it till the end of the year, I have a nice little savings account that I did nothing for.
 I can now go buy one awesome thing which for last year was a new laptop, yes, I’m typing on it right now!

 What makes cashback cards great is that there are typically no exclusions, though some have limits on bonus categories.
 It means that I can charge anything possible to my card and get rewards for that spend.
-I personally pay anything and everything to my credit card, so when I pay my water bill, electrical, rent car insurance, I actually get cashback from my card.
+I personally pay anything and everything to my credit card, so when I pay my water bill, electrical, rental car insurance, I actually get cash back from my card.
 Hey, I was going to spend that money anyway so if the bank wants to give me free money for using their card, I’ll take it.

 So what’s the Catch: